oxc-project/oxc-project.github.io/src/docs/contribute/profiling.md

 ---
-title: Performance
+title: Profiling
 outline: deep
 ---

-# Performance
+# Profiling

-- All performance issues (runtime and compilation speed) are considered as bugs in this project.
-- Follow guidance from the [Rust performance book](https://nnethercote.github.io/perf-book/introduction.html).

-## Compile Time

-While Rust has gained a reputation for its comparatively slower compilation speed, we have dedicated significant effort to fine-tune the Rust compilation speed.

-Our goal is to minimize any impact on development workflow, ensuring that Oxc based tools remain fast to compile.

-Our [CI runs](https://github.com/oxc-project/oxc/actions/workflows/ci.yml?query=branch%3Amain) complete in 3 minutes, any regressions need to be fixed.

-## Profile

-### Compiling `oxlint` in release mode with debug information
+## Compiling `oxlint` in release mode with debug information

 For profiling, you will need to compile the `oxlint` binary in release mode with debug information enabled.
 You can do that by passing `--profile release-with-debug` to `cargo build`: